bsdci/libioc/README.md

 ---

 ### Project Status (Archive)

+#### 2018-09-22
+Progress towards the transition of [python-iocage](https://github.com/iocage/iocage) using libiocage has been made.
+Recent changes to both projects ensure compatibility running on the same host, so that it is now possible to partially utilize libiocage in iocage until a full migration is performed.
+Because some changes to the command line arguments and the script output will occur, @skarekrow will continue to maintain the current implementation until users had time to follow the deprecation warnings and suggestions.

+In terms of the "Advanced container management with libiocage" tutorial at EuroBSDCon 2018 the [Handbook](https://bsdci.github.io/handbook) was published.

 #### 2018-08-07
 libiocage is making small but continuous steps to stabilize the interfaces and become used in [iocage/iocage](https://github.com/iocage/iocage).